-It will be recalled that the upward velocity of the mud in the annulus between the drill pipe and wall of the hole is an important consideration with that function of drilling fluid of removing drilling cuttings.
+It will be recalled that the upward velocity of the mud in the annulus between the drill pipe and the wall of the hole is an important consideration with the function of drilling fluid of removing drilling cuttings.
 The usual expression of this annular velocity is in feet per minute.

 Annular Velocity Calculations & Formula

-This important term must be considered carefully when selecting a flow rate: excessive-velocity opposite open hole promotes erosion, while insufficient one in the larger annulus near the surface can cause inadequate cuttings transport.
+This important term must be carefully considered when selecting a flow rate: excessive-velocity opposite open hole promotes erosion.
+At the same time, insufficient one in the larger annulus near the surface can cause inadequate cuttings transport.
 It is calculated from the following equation:

 V = 0.024 x gal/min / (Annular Volume, bbl/ft)